Elementary Program

 Science

-Our Science class brings the wonders of science to our preschool students with experiential learning and integrated outdoor discovery with the school’s science teacher.
-Elementary students develop the skills necessary to function productively as problem-solvers in a scientific and technological world.
-Each student is involved in first-hand exploration and investigation, and inquiry/process skills are nurtured and expanded with hands-on activities.
+Our Science class brings the wonders of science with experiential learning and integrated outdoor discovery.
+Elementary students develop the skills necessary to function productively as problem-solvers in a scientific world and each student is involved in first-hand exploration and investigation, and inquiry/process skills are nurtured and expanded with hands-on activities.

 Physical Education

-Chance students move to strengthen and exercise growing bodies.
-Elementary students meet with the school’s PE teacher and learn the value of being physically fit through organized games and activities in the Funroom or on the field.
+Elementary students move to strengthen and exercise growing bodies.
+Elementary students meet with the school’s PE teacher and learn the value of being physically fit through organized skill development, and structured games and activities in the Funroom or on the field.
+Health discussions and applications are incorporated into daily classes.

 Music

 Students gain an appreciation of music through singing and instrumentation.
-Preschool students explore the world of music in their classes.
 Elementary students meet with the school’s music teacher and sing a varied repertoire, perform with instruments, read and notate, and learn music’s role in history and culture.

 Media

 World Language and Culture broaden students’ awareness of other cultures.
 All students have exposure through theme studies and the sharing of traditions by Chance families and teachers.
-Elementary students become engaged in experiences that foster cultural understanding and sensitivity along with using a second language under the guidance of the Spanish teacher.
-These elementary rotations also happen regularly.
+Elementary students become engaged in experiences that foster cultural understanding and sensitivity along with using a second language under the guidance of the Language and Culture Teacher.